abdelmun3m/BackingApp/README.md

 # BackingApp

-Transformed the user experience of a news reading app using Material Design principles.
-This includes consistent and meaningful use of Material Design UI components, fonts, color, motion and surfaces. nanodegree iconPart of the Android Developer Nanodegree Program
+Created an app to view video recipes that incorporated media loading, verifying user interfaces with UI tests,integrated third party libraries and provided a complete UX with home screen widget. nanodegree As a Part of the Android Developer Nanodegree Program